ColumbiaDVMM/CDC/README.md

 - This demo is designed to let users to have a quick try of CDC feature extraction.
 - More details of this demo:
 1. We provide input data in `demo/data/window' along with input data list file `demo/data/test.lst`
 2. Each input data sample is a 32-frames long window.
 In order to directly reuse `VIDEO_SEGMENTATION_DATA` data format developed in [C3D-v1.0](https://github.com/facebook/C3D/tree/master/C3D-v1.0), each of our input data is stored in bin format and consists of pixel values stacked over time (in the channel dim, besides RGB values, the pixel-level ground truth label is attached as the 4-th value; all pixels in the same frame have the same label; during testing, we only need provide random value for the label since it won't be used).
+We provide an example code for generating such bin file on THUMOS test set in the next section.
+3. run the demo: `cd demo; ./xfeat.sh;`
+4. output results will be stored in `demo/feat`

 ### Reproduce results on THUMOS 2014 dataset:
+- Pre-process
+1.
+2.

 ### Train your own model: